-Transcatheter aortic valve replacement (TAVR) is a minimally invasive procedure to replace the aortic valve in patients with symptomatic severe aortic stenosis (ssAS).
+Transcatheter aortic valve replacement (TAVR) is a minimally invasive procedure to replace the aortic valve in patients with heart valve failure (severe aortic stenosis†).
 TAVR is less invasive than open-heart surgery, and the procedure typically takes less than one hour.
 Your heart team will determine if you should have a mild sedative or general anesthesia.

 At the start of the procedure, your doctor will make a small cut in one of three typically used access routes: a small cut in the groin (1), the neck (2), or a space between your ribs (3).